Skip to content

 • Reusable foundation for future clients

-The API receives an Intermediate Representation (IR) that contains:
+The Intermediate Representation (IR) passed from core to analysis contains:

 • File paths and languages